Vyral/jeff-quintin/_posts/2018-10-19-business-spotlight-soma-cafe.md

 One of my favorite parts of being a Realtor is that I’m constantly out and about, interacting with our community.
 Today, to get a taste of our fine local eateries, I went to visit another local restaurant and see what they’re all about. **Today I’m at Soma Cafe for this episode of "Business Spotlight."**

-With comfort food, a healthy twist, and cool vibe, Soma Cafe in downtown Ocean City is the place to be.
+With comfort food, a healthy twist, and cool vibes, Soma Cafe in downtown Ocean City is the place to be.
 But first of all, what does “Soma” even mean?
 I sat down with the owner, Sam, to get some answers.

 **Soma** is an acronym, standing for **S**imple, **O**rganic, **M**indful **A**lignment.
 It describes both the food as well as the restaurant’s space itself.
 After living abroad for a few years, Sam returned and wanted to provide something unique to Ocean City—and unique is definitely a good way to describe the selection of food.